justdlabs/inertia.ts/README.md

 ```

 ### Routing JS
-This project has no routing plugin like [ziggy](https://github.com/tighten/ziggy), if you want a ziggy to this project.
-Please make a pull request.
+This project has no routing plugin like [ziggy](https://github.com/tighten/ziggy), if you want a ziggy to this project, please do it yourself.
+But if you want, you can make a pull request to make the project updated.

 ### Premium Partners